-- 4.1 (a) Subject to paragraph 4.1(b) below, for any procurement of supplies or services the required number of quotations or tenders must be sought in accordance with the financial limits and procedures set out in the Procurement Manual and Appendix 1 or Appendix 3 as the case may be. - (b) Procurements of residential care placements, care and or support provided in the person's home or for the special educational or other needs of younger people (including fostering) shall be carried out in accordance with procedures authorised by the relevant Director in consultation with the Executive Member with the advice of the Borough Treasurer, the Borough Solicitor and the Head of Procurement and published in the Procurement Manual - 4.2 Where any works contract is to be let the required number of quotations or tenders must be sought in accordance with the financial limits and procedures set out in Appendix 2. - 4.3 The Responsible Officer must ensure that the selection of suppliers from whom tenders or quotations are sought is carried out openly, fairly and transparently.
+- 4.1 (a) Subject to paragraph 4.1(b) below, for any procurement of supplies or services the required number of quotations or tenders must be sought in accordance with the financial limits and procedures set out in the Procurement Manual and Appendix 1 or Appendix 3 as the case may be. - (b) Procurements of residential care placements, care and or support provided in the person's home or for the special educational or other needs of younger people (including fostering) shall be carried out in accordance with procedures authorised by the relevant Director in consultation with the Executive Member with the advice of the Borough Treasurer, the Borough Solicitor and the Head of Procurement and published in the Procurement Manual - 4.2 Where advertising is preferred, but not required by these Contract Standing Orders, officers choosing not to advertise must record the reasons for their decisions.

+- 4.3 Where any works contract is to be let the required number of quotations or tenders must be sought in accordance with the financial limits and procedures set out in Appendix 2. - 4.4 The Responsible Officer must ensure that the selection of suppliers from whom tenders or quotations are sought is carried out openly, fairly and transparently.
 The requirements for advertising, which are made to ensure compliance with legal requirements for transparency and freedom from discrimination, are set out in Appendices, 1, 2 and 3 and must always be followed.